-If you're traveling on your boat for an extended period, a reliable power supply is crucial.
-Appliances like lighting, navigation equipment, refrigerators, and radios require continuous power.
-A solar system for boats ensures that your onboard battery doesn't reach its limits, allowing you to cover all your power needs even on longer trips.
+If you're spending extended periods at sea on your boat, a reliable power supply is crucial.
+Devices like lights, navigation equipment, refrigerators, and radios require a continuous power supply.
+A solar system for boats ensures that your onboard battery doesn't run out of power and that you can cover all your electrical needs, even on longer trips.

 In this guide you will learn:

-- which components you need for a solar system on board,
+- which components you need for an onboard solar system,

 - how to calculate your electricity needs ,

-- what is important when mounting on boats ,
+- what matters when assembling on boats ,

 - and what advantages flexible solar modules offer.